tailordev-commons/website/software-carpentry/lessons/introduction-to-programming-with-python.md

 So far, you have uploaded and opened a notebook.
 Now, you probably want to use it.
 When you open a notebook, you get an editor _à la_ Microsoft Word or Google Doc (well, with the exception that Jupyter is more powerful as you can execute code and it is Open Source).

+A notebook is usually configured for a specific programming language.
+If you use the Python notebooks we provide, then the configured programming language is set to `Python 3` (this information is displayed on the top right corner).
+If you start a new notebook, Jupyter will ask you which programming language you intend to use.

-A notebook contains **cells**.
+A notebook contains a set of **cells**.
 Each cell contains either **code** or **text** (written in a lightweight markup language called [Markdown](https://en.wikipedia.org/wiki/Markdown)).
 In the screenshot below, the very first cell of our Python 101 notebook contains a "text cell" and the second cell contains some Python code:

 ![](/software-carpentry/assets/jupyter_notebook_cells.png)